2020 – 2021

-For 2020, the committee of The Grainger Wind Symphony has decided to not appoint an Associate Conductor, instead seek expressions of interest for Guest Conductor.
-See a post on this website for details.
+For 2020 and 2021, the committee of The Grainger Wind Symphony has decided to not appoint an Associate Conductor, instead seek expressions of interest for Guest Conductor.

 Peter was appointed the 2019 Associate Conductor after a successful audition and interview.
 Peter’s educational qualifications involve a Bachelor of Music degree from the University of Melbourne, majoring in Performance and Composition, a Master of Music in Composition from the University of Melbourne and a Certificate of Advanced Studies from the Royal College of Music in London, majoring in Composition and Conducting.
 His undergraduate performance studies included oboe and trombone, whilst the creative studies in composition provided him with a detailed understanding of the structural and conceptual rudiments of music.